Medically reviewed by, Russell Braun RPH

 #1 Is there a generic drug for Eliquis?

 Today Eliquis is brand name drug only.
 The generic, apixaban can’t be manufactured and sold until the patents expire for Eliquis.
-Lawyers working for Bristol Myers Squibb have been finding new ways to protect the patent.
 Consequently, Eliquis will not be generically available until 2023.

 Due to such a large demand for the drug, the Food and Drug Administration (FDA) has already approved two generic drug makers to make a generic version of Eliquis.
 However, due to the patents mentioned they will have to wait until 2023 to start selling those products.

 #2 Are there therapeutic alternatives to Eliquis?

 A therapeutic alternative is a drug that had different chemical contents, but has the same effects as other drugs for treating a condition.
 Eliquis has no generic alternative, but does have therapeutic alternatives.
 Some of these therapeutic alternatives have generics which also means they will be substantially cheaper.